sxyu/volrend/README.md

 - Right mouse btn + drag: rotate about origin point (can be moved)
 - Shift + Left mouse btn + drag: pan camera
 - Middle mouse btn + drag: pan camera AND move origin point simultaneously
+- Scroll with wheel: move forward/back in z
 - WASDQE: move; Shift + WASDQE to move faster
 - 123456: preset `world_up` directions, sweep through these keys if scene is using different coordinate system.
 - 0: reset the focal length to default, if you messed with it